openlibhums/imports/docs/source/import_export_update.rst

 Issue number              '0' if not specified                yes, optional     yes               no, ignored Issue name                e.g. 'Winter 2022'                  yes, optional     yes               yes, optional, saves empty values
-Issue pub date            YYYY-MM-DD (or any ISO 8601)        yes, required     yes               yes, required
+Issue pub date            YYYY-MM-DD (or any ISO 8601)        yes, required     yes               yes, required PDF URI                   A valid URI                         yes, optional     no                yes, optional
 ========================= =================================== ================= ================= =====================================

 .. [#] Using a character encoding other than UTF-8 can cause bugs during imports or updates. (`What is character encoding?`_).
 These apps save CSVs with UTF-8 by default: OpenRefine, LibreOffice, Google Sheets, and Apple Numbers.
 However!
 If you use Microsoft Excel, keep in mind some versions don't automatically create CSV files with UTF-8 character encoding.
 This may cause punctuation and special characters to be garbled on import.
 So, when saving, look for the 'CSV (UTF-8)' option in the drop-down box.